biosfood/schrodinger/src/article/main.md

 %English
 The probability density of finding the electron at a certain position can be modeled as a charge density of the electron being distributed in space.
-This density is equal to the modulus squared of the wave function:
+This density is equal to the absolute squared of the wave function:
 %German
 Die Wahrscheinlichkeitsdichte, das Elektron in einem bestimmten St"uck Raum zu finden kann auch als die Ladungsdicht des Elektrons, die im Raum verteilt ist, aufgefasst werden.
 Diese Dicht ist gleich dem Betragsquadrat der Wellenfunktion: